JamesZeno/Inventory-Manager-Service/README.md

 This repository contains a full‑stack inventory management solution built with a .NET 9 backend and a React frontend.
 The project is split into two main parts:

 * **backend/** – A Web API written in C# that exposes CRUD endpoints for companies, warehouses, items, users, and SKU restrictions.
-It uses Entity Framework Core with a SQLite database for persistence and JWT authentication for secure access.
+It uses Entity Framework Core with a SQL database for persistence and JWT authentication for secure access.
 * **frontend/** – A single‑page application (SPA) built with React and CSS.
 It consumes the backend API and provides a user interface for managing inventory, users, and permissions.

 The goal of this project is to serve as a personal reference for building a modern, full‑stack application with clean architecture, unit tests, and a simple deployment workflow.